-The analgesic effect of magnetotherapy is applied in most of the painful conditions of the muscular and articular etiology.
+The analgesic effect of Magnetotherapy is applied in most painful conditions of the muscular and articular etiology.
 The detailed description of this effect is quite complicated; Its physiological effects have been specified in recent years.

 According to these findings, the analgesic effect of magnetic therapy is explained by the increased secretion of endogenous opioids.

-These are caused by the mycorrelation, the antiphlogistic and anti-edematous effects and perhaps also the impact on the presynaptic inhibition of the nociceptive signals at the level of the dorsal medullary horns.
+These are caused by the correlation, the antiphlogistic and anti-edematous effects, and perhaps the impact on the presynaptic inhibition of the nociceptive signals at the level of the dorsal medullary horns.

-The treatment should be combined with targeted pharmacotherapy, manual treatment and relaxation therapy, at least in the initial stage.
+The treatment should be combined with targeted pharmacotherapy, manual, and relaxation therapy, at least in the initial stage.

-This effect has not been convincingly explained until now, but recent studies agree on the following principle: The antiphlogistic effect is induced by increased phagocytosis of neutrophils and an increase in the production of superoxide.
+This effect has not been convincingly explained until now.
+However, recent studies agree on the following principle: The antiphlogistic effect is induced by increased phagocytosis of neutrophils and increased production of superoxide.

 This is followed by the induction of superoxide dismutase attached to the endothelium, which probably leads to a higher concentration of hydrogen peroxide in the exposed area.

-Due to the fact that superoxide inhibits the activity of catalase, hydrogen peroxide does not degrade and, therefore, is capable of destroying leukotrienes, which belong to the strongest activators of phagocytosis.
+Because superoxide inhibits catalase activity, hydrogen peroxide does not degrade and, therefore, can destroy leukotrienes, the most potent activators of phagocytosis.

-This mechanism also explains the initial controversial action of the magnetic field in sterile inflammations, as well as in microbially induced inflammations.
+This mechanism also explains the initial controversial action of the magnetic field in sterile inflammations and microbially induced inflammations.

-This effect also explains the temporary deterioration of rheumatic conditions during the first two or three exposures, when the inflammatory symptoms are intensified by the increase in superoxide produced.
+This effect also explains the temporary deterioration of rheumatic conditions during the first two or three exposures, when the increase in superoxide produced intensifies the inflammatory symptoms.